cliqet/custom_django_admin/README.md

 The dict should have the `func` which is the identifier of the action and a `label` which is the one shown in the dropdown menu.
 You would need to provide a view if you would like to add more custom actions.
 Just follow the pattern used by the delete listview builtin function.
 Refer to `django_admin.actions` for more details.
 There is a utility function `copy_record` that can dynamically copy records including related instances and handles recursive instances such as foreign keys to self.
 Refer to copy demo model action for how to use it to add copy actions to your models.

+5. `table_filters` - Instead

+6. `table_header` - A string that is the name of a custom component that should be rendered above the table.
+Refer to DemoModelAdmin example and how it was used in the frontend in `src/components/inline_table_headers`.

 ### Documenting the admin site
 The documentation app provides a way to write documentation about the different models